Cookies

 House prices

-• In the year to December 2022, monthly repayments on newly-issued mortgages rose sharply because of rising interest rates increasing the cost of borrowing
+• In the year to December 2022, monthly repayments on newly-issued mortgages rose sharply because of rising interest rates increasing the cost of borrowing.
+Mortgage rates have been falling since, but remain historically high

 See the House Price Market Statistics spreadsheet in related documents for data and charts